cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | PSK, export          | X            | X           | X            |
 | Auth, export         | X            | X           | X            |
 | AuthPSK, export      | X            | X           | X            |

+If non-DH-based KEM schemes are to be used with HPKE, further analysis will be necessary to prove their security.
+The results from {{CS01}}
+provide some indication that any IND-CCA2 KEM will suffice here, but are not conclusive given the difference in schemes.

 ## External Requirements / Non-Goals